TeamSHIRO/KURO/docs/kuro_boot_protocol.md

 the system table will be handed to the executable as-is, which means that the executable must fix the pointers inside the system table to be in the higher half of the address space by offsetting them by the `km_higher_half_base` value.

-The bootloader must call `ExitBootServices()` before tranferring control to the executable.

 #### kb_memory_map

 Pointer to the memory map structure.